davitshirkhanyan/Professional-README-Generator/README.md

 ## License

-This repository is licensed under the Unlicense license.
+This repository is licensed under the Apache 2.0 license.

 ## Tests